omgmog/omgmog.github.com/_posts/2012-06-22-saving-your-css-changes-in-the-google-chrome-inspector.md

 layout: post
 title: "Saving your CSS changes in the Google Chrome inspector"
 tags: ["chrome", "css", "software"]
+updated: 2013-03-13
 ---
 In the process of rapid prototyping and trying out new CSS styles I often find myself making changes to styles within the inspector in Google Chrome.
 This works quite well, but I've always had a process like the following:

 <!-- more -->

-* Try some CSS changes in the inspector
+- Try some CSS changes in the inspector
-* Copy the new CSS styles (or even type them!) in to my local stylesheet
+- Copy the new CSS styles (or even type them!) in to my local stylesheet
-* Refresh the page, or open the page in a new tab and compare the CSS styles
+- Refresh the page, or open the page in a new tab and compare the CSS styles
-* Repeat until correct
+- Repeat until correct

 Today I realised that the inspector in Google Chrome saves states of your CSS edits as you make them, so you can revert to an earlier state, and even export the modified stylesheet from a given state.